 PSI Bands owner Romy Taormina came into the Shark Tank looking for a $250,000.00 investment for a 10% stake in these acupuncture wrist bands.
 With over a million dollars in sales the past year it seemed to justify such a high valuation until she revels only an 11% net profit.
 Romy also reveals the company is $600,000.00 in debt mostly from deferred payments her company still owes her for.
 Hugh?
 If you factor this in, it would probably wipe out any net profit and most likely be operating in the red.

 Kevin O'Leary surprisingly does make an offer of $250k but he wants 40% of the business which Taormina flat out turns down.
 Apparently, she has no intentions of budging off the numbers she offered the Sharks and it was a take it or leave it proposition.
 No compromise usually equals No Deal for any contestant which was no different in this case.

 Black Magic Neo Maglight Update

-With sales of only 30 to 40 units a month before their Shark Tank appearance, they proved there is a market for this devise as a cost effective way to remove smaller homemade-type tattoo's.
+With sales of only 30 to 40 units a month before their Shark Tank appearance, they proved there is a market for this device as a cost effective way to remove smaller homemade-type tattoos.
 It's a great idea but the main problem with the Sharks was the liability of promoting such a product that could potentially open them up for a law suit.
-The Sharks might not of bitten but the public sure did with an overwhelming amount of support for an affordable way to get rid of unwanted tattoo's in the comfort of your own home.
+The Sharks might not have bitten but the public sure did with an overwhelming amount of support for an affordable way to get rid of unwanted tattoo's in the comfort of your own home.